- Practice Areas

 The mental trauma that accompanies child sex abuse causes even more struggles for survivors.
 The trauma can permeate a survivor’s personal and professional life.
 In severe cases, a survivor might not be able to work because of anxiety and symptoms of PTSD.

 If you suspect or know a child is being sexually abused or has been sexually abused, your first task is to STOP THE ABUSE.
 You can report sexual abuse by calling the California Department of Social Services 24 hours per day.
 Each county has a hotline staffed by social workers.
 You can find the number for your county office here.
 Social services will start an investigation, and remove the child from the home if necessary.

-If your child was sexually abused or you are an adult survivor of sexual abuse, you need to contact a personal injury attorney with child sex abuse claim experience for a private and free consultation to discuss the circumstances of the abuse.
+If your child was sexually abused or you are an adult survivor of sexual abuse, you need to contact a personal injury attorney with child sex abuse claim experience for a private and free consultation to discuss: the circumstances of the abuse, what is child sexual abuse, or any other sexual abuse questions.
 The attorney can determine the viability of your case for a civil claim and advise you on your best course of action.

 no fees unless we recover money on your behalf

 "They are experts in what they do and are a pleasure to work with."

 No Fees Unless We Recover Money On Your Behalf